-Editing in the Content Server Interface
+Editing in Content Server's Standard Interface

-To edit an asset in the Content Server interface:
+To edit an asset in Content Server's standard interface

-- 1. If the Content Server interface is not already open, log in. - 2.
+- 1. If Content Server's standard interface is not already open, log in. - 2.
 Search for the asset you want to edit. - 3.
 In the search results list, there is a list of icons next to each asset.
 Click the Edit icon in the row of the asset that you want to work with.

-The Content Server interface displays the asset in an Edit form.
+Content Server's standard interface displays the asset in an "Edit" form.